susMdT/fictional-invention/Readme.md

 I honestly don't know what the fuck I'm cooking.
 Current things this "project" supports/is capable of
 * Indirect syscalls via HellsHall.
 Only did it for the protect call and some other common ones, too lazy for others
 * Producing Shellcode (via ShellcodeTemplate), exes, dlls.
 * Sleep encryption via Ekko.
-Only works on Exes and Shellcode.
-I don't think DLL can sleep encrypt properly cause CFG, just a guess though
+Only works on  Shellcode.
 * I managed to injected to explorer/locally and it works, but if theres more than one instance of the shellcode is already there, only one of them will cycle.

 Section Organization: Order matters, sorta, so I'm gonna try to document things out here